thoughtspot/thoughtspot.github.io/_data-integrate/embrace/embrace-intro.md

 title: [Embrace overview]
 last_updated: 10/21/2019
 toc: true
-summary: "Using Embrace, you can perform live queries on external databases."
+summary: "Using Embrace, you can perform live query on external databases."
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
 If your company stores source data externally in data warehouses, you can use ThoughtSpot Embrace to directly query that data and use ThoughtSpot's analysis and visualization features, without moving the data into ThoughtSpot.
+If you decide later you want to copy your data into ThoughtSpot, you can also do that with Embrace.

 Embrace supports the following external databases:
 - Snowflake
-- Amazon Redshift
+- Amazon Redshift (*in beta*)
-- Google BigQuery
-- Microsoft Azure Synapse

 To enable Embrace, contact ThoughtSpot support.